anderson-optimization/firebase-lib/docs/13-other-resource-interactions.md

 clone3.removeFromVariablesIndex();
 ```

-To clear registry for all resources `removeFromVariablesIndex()` can be called
+To clear the registry for all resources `removeFromVariablesIndex()` can be
-on the collection directly.
+called on the collection directly.

 ```javascript
 resources.removeFromVariablesIndex()